Digital Experience Monitoring and the Move to Customer-Centric IT

 By measuring the time required for each step taken by a virtual user, IT operations can accurately predict infrastructure issues that will impair user experience and correct them before end users are affected.

 We have expressed the resulting superior level of user experience and superior strategic level of IT service as a Digital Experience Monitoring Maturity Model (see chart above).
-This model visualizes the evolution of digital experience monitoring and management from basic application performance monitoring, to real user monitoring (RUM), to synthetic transaction, and finally, to virtual users.
+This model visualizes the evolution of digital experience monitoring and management from basic application performance monitoring, to real user monitoring (RUM), synthetic transactions, and finally, to virtual users.
 We will be exploring this maturity model in much more detail, and welcome your thoughts!

 Customer-focused IT professionals with a deep understanding of end users will find virtual user-powered digital experience management like Login PI to be a force multiplier to optimize end user experiences, maximize productivity and eliminate business interruptions.
 They will also gain recognition as a vital strategic asset to the organization, instead of a commoditized IT services provider.
 Now that’s something everyone should feel happy about.